Tumut High’s F1 in Schools team has progressed to the world finals after success at the national championships in Launceston.

 F1 in Schools is about more than just fast cars.

-Competitors are challenged to take charge of a simulated F1 company: designing and manufacturing a miniature F1 car that reaches speeds in excess of 80 kilometers per hour, marketing the team, developing relationships with stakeholders and sponsors and managing budgets and logistics for the competition.
+Competitors are challenged to take charge of a simulated F1 company: designing and manufacturing a miniature F1 car that reaches speeds in excess of 80 kilometres per hour, marketing the team, developing relationships with stakeholders and sponsors and managing budgets and logistics for the competition.

 It inspires students to use information technology and other skills to learn about physics, aerodynamics, design, manufacture, branding, graphics, sponsorship, marketing, media and finance.